 Then it is time to ditch the vinegar and dye eggs with shaving cream instead.

-It is the perfect Easter egg craft for kids all ages.
+It is the perfect Easter egg craft for kids of all ages.
 This hands-on Easter egg activity will give your children the chance to participate in every step along while having a blast.

 Are you interested in more kid’s activities, arts & crafts, and science experiments?

 I have made it easy for you!
 Simply join our newsletter now and I will send you new fun for kids.